geofoto/Data_Science_portfolio/index.md

-# Welcome to GitHub Pages
+# Welcome to my personal Data Science portfolio

 You can use the [editor on GitHub](https://github.com/geofoto/Data_Science_portfolio/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

+This portfolio presents some of my personal projects contained in my Github repositories.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.